Custom Search

 4. Primary key constraint:

-This is the unique identifier of the table.
-Each row must have a distinct value.
-The primary key can be either a sequentially incremented integer number or a natural selection of data that represents what is happening in the real world (e.g. Social Security Number).
-NULL values are not allowed in primary key values.
+The primary key can be either a sequentially incremented integer number or a natural selection of data that represents what is happening in the real world (e.g., Social Security Number).

-Sometimes the data in a column must be unique even though the column does not act as Primary Key of the table.
-For example CategoryName column is unique in categories table but CategoryName is not primary key of the table.
+Sometimes the data in a column must be unique even though the column does not act as PRIMARY KEY of the table.
+For example, CategoryName column is unique in categories table, but CategoryName is not a primary key of the table.
+In this case, we create UNIQUE constraint which defines that the values in a column or columns must be unique, and no duplicates can be stored at any time.
+You can have many UNIQUE constraints per table.

 7. Check constraint: